-The Noise Exposure Maps and supporting documentation are available for public inspection during normal business hours 8 a.m. to 5 p.m., Monday through Friday at 7800 S. Peoria St., Englewood, CO 80112.
-Maps and supporting documentation can be viewed online, as discussed below.
+The Noise Exposure Maps and supporting documentation are available for public inspection during normal business hours 8 a.m. to 5 p.m., Monday through Friday at 7565 S. Peoria St., Englewood, CO 80112.
+Maps and supporting documentation can also be viewed online below.

 As indicated in 49 USC 47506, as of the date of this notice, no person who acquires property or an interest in a property in an area surrounding the airport, having actual or constructive knowledge of the existence of the Noise Exposure Maps, will be entitled to recover damages with respect to the noise attributable to the airport unless such person can show that (1) after acquiring the interest in such property, there was a significant (a) change in the type or frequency of aircraft operations at the airport, (b) change in the airport layout, (c) change in flight patterns, or (d) increase in nighttime operations; and (2) that damages have resulted from any such change or increase.